-- 1. In the PDUs tab, choose Activities > Upgrade Firmware. - 2.
-Click "Plan a New upgrade."
+- 1. In the PDUs tab, choose Activities > Upgrade firmware. - Choose Activities > Plan a new upgrade.
 The upgrade planning wizard starts. - 3.
 Enter a name for the plan and click Continue. - 4.
 A summary of plan options appears at the top of the page.
 Continue adding details of your upgrade plan at the bottom of the page, or click the links in the summary list to add details. - 5.
 In the Choose Firmware Version section, you can add a new firmware file or select a previously uploaded firmware file.
 Firmware files are .BIN files.
 If the file is zipped, unzip and upload the .BIN file. - To add a new file, click the Upload a New File tab, then click Browse to select the file.
 Enter comments.
 Click Upload.
-The file is automatically selected for the plan. - To select a previously uploaded file, click the Available Files tab, then select a file from the list, and click Continue.
+The file is automatically selected for the plan. - To select a previously uploaded file, click the Available Files tab, then select a file from the list, and click Continue. - 6.
+All PX PDUs available for the upgrade appear in a list.
+Select the checkboxes for the PDUs you want to upgrade, then click Selected PDUs to add them to the "PDUs selected to this upgrade" list at the bottom of the page.
+Or, click All PDUs to add all available PX PDUs to the list.